Nafishsy/Nafiz-Portfolio/content/home/intro.md

 👋 Hello there!
 This is an **old portfolio**.

 I have recently updated my portfolio.
 You will be automatically redirected to my new portfolio in a few seconds.
-If not, please [click here](https://nafishsy.github.io/) to go to my updated portfolio. 🎓🚀
+If not, please [click here](https://nafishsy.github.io/) to go to my updated portfolio.
+Please🎓🚀

 {style="font-size: 1.2rem; color: white;"}